 SAFTA Award-winning writer Nkuli Sibeko has crafted a brilliant story about how Megan copes with hardship, and about the importance of a support network, whether it be physical or virtual.
 Director Leli Maki has represented this emotive story in ways that feel raw and very real.
 The movie is a must-see for South Africans. – Bryan Turner

 Table Manners is distributed by Ster-Kinekor Home Entertainment.

-Click through to watch the trailer and read about the movie.
+Click here to watch the trailer and read more about the film.